 At the Mindfulness Network, we offer retreats that are open to people of any and no faith.
 Our retreats are informed by both ancient knowledge and modern theories, as well as scientific findings about health and well-being.

 Mindfulness is a natural human capacity and does not belong to any one faith tradition.
 Jon Kabat-Zinn’s development of the Mindfulness-based Stress Reduction (MBSR) course has been very influential in mainstreaming mindfulness as a helpful approach to living our lives.
-In developing MBSR, Jon drew on the very practical teachings of the Buddha, which describe experiences that are shared by all humans, and combined these with modern understandings on stress physiology and communication.
-Studies on mindfulness in the fields of neuroscience and psychology continue to expand our understandings of how to live a fulfilling life with less struggle, and to make links to practical teachings that have existed for thousands of years.
+In developing MBSR, Jon drew on the very practical teachings of the Buddha, which describe experiences that are shared by all humans, and combined these with modern understandings of stress physiology and communication.
+Studies on mindfulness in the fields of neuroscience and psychology continue to expand our understanding of how to live a fulfilling life with less struggle and to make links to practical teachings that have existed for thousands of years.

 We are committed to offering retreats that are accessible to all and keen to hear from you if you feel any barriers to participating.

 Although our mindfulness retreats are suitable for most people, they are not suitable for everyone.
-Retreats can be quite intensive, and we do not advise attending a retreat if you are suffering from certain conditions or experiencing acute emotional distress or have had a traumatic event which is interfering with your everyday life.
+Retreats can be quite intensive, and we do not advise attending a retreat if you are suffering from certain conditions or experiencing acute emotional distress, or have had a traumatic event that is interfering with your everyday life.
 When filling out the application form for a retreat, we advise that you provide us with as much information as possible so that we can make sure the retreat you select is suitable for you.

 There are many reasons why you may wish to join a mindfulness-based retreat.
 For instance, you may wish to join a retreat if you:

 are looking for an opportunity to reconnect with your mindfulness practice